dante4rt/plume-testnet-bot/README.md

 ## Description

 Plume Testnet Bot is an application designed to interact with the Plume Network faucet on the testnet.
-It allows users to claim tokens (ETH or GOON) using their wallet address.
+It allows users to claim tokens (ETH) using their wallet address.
 The bot uses the Ethers.js library for Ethereum interactions and Axios for HTTP requests.

 ## Features

-- Claim ETH or GOON tokens from the Plume testnet faucet.
+- Claim ETH tokens from the Plume testnet faucet.
 - Automatically handles transactions and errors.
 - Provides real-time feedback and transaction details.